SamPortnow/Depression_Prevention_Program/README.md

 pop up would be random.
 I am leaning towards this option.

 3) Keep track of points (and develop a scoring system).

+4) Keep the positive thoughts on the screen!!!